 Bacteria are single-celled microorganisms that thrive in many different types of environments.
-Some varieties live in extremes of cold or heat, while others make their home in people's intestines, where they help digest food.
-Most bacteria cause no harm to people.
+Some varieties live in extremes of cold or heat.
+Others make their home in people's intestines, where they help digest food.
+Most bacteria cause no harm to people, but there are exceptions.

 Viruses are even smaller than bacteria and require living hosts — such as people, plants or animals — to multiply.
 Otherwise, they can't survive.
 When a virus enters your body, it invades some of your cells and takes over the cell machinery, redirecting it to produce the virus.